29 Best Books on Structural Geology

 5."Structural Geology: Fundamentals and Modern Developments" by Ghosh

-“Structural Geology: Fundamentals and Modern Developments” Book Review: The book emphasises on both classical as well as modern developments.
-Fundamental aspects of structural geology, techniques of geometrical analysis, principles of geological deformation and in-depth analysis of mechanisms of formation of geological structures, are some main concepts on which the book has given more of its focus.
-The book can be of use for the Geologists and professional environmentalists too.
-Students pursuing courses related to Geology can also read it.
+“Structural Geology: Fundamentals and Modern Developments” Book Review: This book emphasizes both classical and modern developments in fundamental aspects of structural geology, techniques of geometrical analysis, principles of geological deformation, and an in-depth analysis of mechanisms of formation of geological structures.
+It can be useful for geologists and professional environmentalists, as well as for students pursuing courses related to geology.

 6."A Manual of Problems in Structural Geology" by N W Gokhale